-Figure 6-46 Motion Detection Settings-Expert
+Figure 6-45 Motion Detection Settings-Expert

-(1) (Available for the optical channel only) Set the Day&Night switch mode, there are OFF, Auto-Switch and Scheduled-Switch selectable.
+(1) Set the Day&Night switch mode, there are OFF, Auto-Switch and Scheduled-Switch selectable.
 If the Day&Night switch mode is enabled, you can configure the detection rule for the day and night separately.